francescotorsello/SPHINCS_ID/SPHINCS_ID/documentation_sphincs_lorene.md

 ---

-Copyright (C) 2022 Francesco Torsello
+Copyright (C) 2022 Francesco Torsello.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SPHINCS_ID is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.